WebChangeDetector/webchangedetector/README.txt

 * Improvement: Group change detections
 * Fix: Calculation of available checks
 * Fix: Compatibility with WPML and Polylang
+* Fix: Saving of settings with more than 500 pages

 = 2.3.3 =
 * Show updated pricing calculations